 The best way to develop effective study skills is through strategy and practice.
 So, let’s discuss some of best strategies for building strong study skills: (more…)

-Carrying too many heavy books in to school may not be smart.
+Carrying too many heavy books to school may not be smart.
 When your child uses an overweight backpack or doesn’t carry it correctly, it can cause damage to their back and shoulders, and create long-term health issues.

-Techniques for success in ANY exam: (more…)
+Use these techniques for success on ANY exam: (more…)

 Does your child incorporate proofreading as part of their written work?
 Most of my students think that as soon as they put their final ending punctuation mark on their writing, it’s done!